Odorous House Ant Control: Protect Your Home

 Size: Odorous house ant workers are monomorphic meaning they are all about the same size.
 On average, the pests range from 1/16 to 1/8 of an inch in length.

 Color: The common ant species appears uniformly brown to black.

 Characteristics: All odorous house ants possess a head, antennae, an uneven thorax and an abdomen.
 Fortunately for the homeowner, these ants do not have stingers and are unable to bite.

 Widely distributed across the North American continent, odorous house ants mostly populate the United States but also have a presence in Mexico and southern Canada.
 The insects occur in nearly every type of habitat and have been found at elevations ranging from sea level to 11,000 feet.
-Found in nearly every U.S. state, odorous house ants are particularly prolific in the Mid-Atlantic region.
+Found in nearly every U.S. state, odorous house ants are particularly prolific.